The Wonderful World of Maps

 Maps are one of the most important tools we use to research and date buildings.
 The variety of information conveyed on maps is quite impressive, and can include building footprints and materials, transit lines, dates of construction, and ownership information.
 More and more maps and views are available online.
 If you know of a St. Louis map that isn’t listed here, let us know.

 Other visual resources available online include the very detailed Compton & Dry view of St. Louis in 1875.
-This and other views can be found at the Library of Congress’ online Panoramic Map Collection.
+This and other views can be found as a single, scalable stitch image here or at the Library of Congress’ online Panoramic Map Collection.

 Less well-known than Compton & Dry’s comprehensive bird’s eye is the 1859 perspective view of the city by Janicke.
 This view looks west from the river but includes three-dimensional renderings of city buildings in detail.
 This is an excellent source for envisioning early city buildings around the riverfront.
 This map is online here.

 Big Map Blog posted the 1893 Rand McNally street map of St. Louis city.

 Big Map Blog has posted a 1968 aerial view of the city here.

 Pitzman’s Atlas of 1868, which shows land ownership in the city and County, and many other wonderful visual resources are located on the Historyâ€™s Time Portal to Old St. Louis web site here.